PG Diploma (Postgraduate Diploma) PhilosophyFind a programme

 |Part-time study available||Yes|

-This diploma is for graduates in any subject who would like to obtain a qualification in philosophy or to acquire an informed understanding of the subject.
-The diploma aims to bring students to a postgraduate level in philosophy in one year.
+This diploma is for graduates in any subject who would like to acquire a strong understanding of philosophy.

-You will join our flourishing research culture, getting involved in the three weekly research seminars on a wide range of philosophical issues.
-There is also a weekly postgraduate seminar, where you may present your own work before your peers, helping you to develop your argumentative strategies in a supportive environment.
+You will join our flourishing research culture and be encouraged to get involved in the regular research seminars, workshops and reading groups on a wide range of philosophical issues.
+There is also a weekly postgraduate seminar offering a supportive environment.

-Conversion to an MA within the period of registration for the diploma may be considered if you consistently achieve high marks in the programme.
+Conversion to an MA within the period of registration for the diploma can be considered if you consistently achieve high marks in the programme.

 - UK: full-time